 Looking after a temporary stoma until your reversal

 Even if your stoma is temporary it is still important to maintain a good routine and healthy skin.
 You might like to have a look at the Changing Your Stoma Bag section of this website.
 Our CliniMed Careline team are knowledgeable about stoma products of all brands, and can help you find the right products for the time that you have a stoma.
 Give them a call on 0808 1596017.

 How long to wait before having a stoma reversal

-The time between temporary stoma formation and reversal differs between different surgeons and hospitals, and your individual healing time; it can be as little as one month, but often it is between three and six months1.
+The time between temporary stoma formation and stoma reversal differs between different surgeons and hospitals, and your individual healing time; it can be as little as one month, but often it is between three and six months1.
 However, there is no ‘norm’.
-If you are ready for your reversal, or considering it, have an in-depth discussion with your consultant or nurse specialist about what surgery will involve, risks and possible complications, and the process of recovery afterwards.
+If you are ready for your stoma reversal, or considering it, have an in-depth discussion with your consultant or nurse specialist about what the surgery will involve, the risks and possible complications, and the process of recovery afterwards.

 It is important to understand and be realistic about how you will feel after reversal, so you don’t feel dispirited.
 You may well experience a lengthy period of disrupted bowel function, and being prepared for this will help you make the necessary adjustments and not become disappointed.
 Some patients experience complications such as small bowel obstruction, anastomotic leaks, fistula and hernia formation, and infection2.
 Again, your stoma care nurse and surgical team will be an invaluable source of advice and information.
 Note down any questions you would like answered and take them along to your meetings.